hokiepokedad/PokemonGo-Map/docs/extras/encounters.md

 Steps for using the new encounter system:

+1. Enabled encounters on your map (`-enc`).
-1. Add L25 (and optionally L30) accounts for IV scanning into a CSV file (separate from your regular accounts file, e.g. 'high-level.csv').
+2. Add L25 (and optionally L30) accounts for IV scanning into a CSV file (separate from your regular accounts file, e.g. 'high-level.csv').
 The lines should be formatted as "25 or 30,service,user,pass":
    ```
    25,ptc,randOMusername1,P4ssw0rd!
    25,ptc,randOMusername2,P4ssw0rd!